 Long-Term Awards.
-The Long-Term Awards are subject to the terms and conditions of LTIP Long-Term Award Agreements ("LTIP Long-Term Award Agreements") between the Company and each grantee.
-The number of LTIP units that each grantee is entitled to earn under the LTIP Long-Term Award Agreements will be determined following the conclusion of a three-year performance period based on the Company's total shareholder return, which is determined based on a combination of appreciation in stock price and dividends paid during the performance period ("TSR").
-Each grantee may earn up to 200% of the number of target LTIP units covered by the grantee's Long-Term Award.
-Any target LTIP units that are not earned will be forfeited and cancelled.
-The number of LTIP units earned under the Long-Term Awards will be determined as soon as reasonably practicable following the end of the three-year performance period based on the Company's TSR on an absolute basis (as to 75% of the Long-Term Award) and relative to the SNL Healthcare REIT Index (as to 25% of the Long-Term Award).
+The Long-Term Awards are subject to the terms and conditions of 2017 and 2018 LTIP Long-Term Award Agreements (collectively the "LTIP Long-Term Award Agreements") between the Company and each grantee.
+The number of LTIP Units that each grantee is entitled to earn under the LTIP Long-Term Award Agreements will be determined following the conclusion of a three-year performance period based on the Company's total stockholder return ("TSR"), which is determined based on a combination of appreciation in stock price and dividends paid during the performance period.
+Each grantee may earn up to 200% of the number of target LTIP Units covered by the grantee's Long-Term Award.
+Any target LTIP Units that are not earned will be forfeited and cancelled.
+The number of LTIP Units earned under the Long-Term Awards will be determined as soon as reasonably practicable following the end of the three-year performance period (2020 or 2021 depending on the program) based on the Company's TSR on an absolute basis (as to 75% of the Long-Term Award).